SteveDoyle2/pyNastran/README.md

     - in gui animation
     - multiple animation profiles
     - wipe deformed shape button (currently broken)
-    - link to legend change (not done)
+    - link to legend change
     - no longer a subset of the legend menu (not done)
  - nominal geometry (useful for deflection plots)
  - single click menus